unnamed/commons/docs/error.md

 }
 ```

-This only reports the first error found, bad if we want to fix all the errors without having to compile, test, find
+This only reports the first error found, bad if we want to fix all the
-errors, fix and so on with all the errors, because it will be reported one at a time.
+errors without having to compile, test, find errors, fix and so on with
+all the errors, because it will be reported one at a time

 But with this library: